bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 making it O(log n).

 c) O(n)
-This is a recurse call and it relies on the input.
+This is a recursive call and it relies on the input.

 ## Exercise II